-US Women in the Workforce During World War II
+The Role of Women in the US Workforce During World War II

 Since the beginning of the Great Depression a decade earlier, the percentage of women in the workforce had steadily increased.
-By 1940 women made up nearly 27% of the workforce.
-As the war effort ramped up, the percent of women in the workforce increased to over 37%, its highest ever to that point.
+By 1940 women comprised nearly 27% of the workforce.
+As the war effort escalated, the percent of women in the workforce increased to over 37%, its highest ever to that point.

 A major contributor to the recruitment of women in the workplace was the iconic “Rosie the Riveter”.
 Loosely based on a real person, though mainly fictional, “Rosie” represented all the women who worked in the traditionally masculine jobs left by the men at war.

 A total of 6.5 million women were inspired to join the workforce during the war, a nearly 50% increase.
 The most dramatic increase in workforce participation came from married women.
 Prior to the war only 14% of married women worked outside the home.
 This increased to 23% by 1944.